 In addition to the Solvency II requirement for insurance undertakings to have an actuarial function, all insurance technical calculations in Swedish insurance undertakings (both life and non-life) shall be made under the supervision of an actuary.
-A non-Swedish actuary is able to serve as an actuary in a Swedish insurance company if he or she meets certain standards imposed by the Swedish FSA.
+A non-Swedish actuary can serve as an actuary in a Swedish insurance company if he or she meets certain standards imposed by the Swedish FSA.
 For instance, an actuary must have "sufficient knowledge" of the Swedish language and at least three years of professional experience.

-3.6.2 Consumer complaints
+3.7.2 Consumer complaints

-An insurance undertaking is required to ensure that its customers and any other persons affected by the insurance service can lodge a complaint against the insurance undertaking.
+An insurance undertaking is required to ensure that its customers and any other persons affected by the insurance services can lodge a complaint against the insurance undertaking.
 Further, the complaints procedure must be governed by a guideline and a policy.
 The complaints process must be documented and properly archived.
 Consumer complaints are regulated by regulations issued by the Swedish FSA.

-3.6.3 Conflict of interest
+3.7.3 Conflicts of interest

-According to the provisions of the IBA, an insurance undertaking which conducts direct insurance business has to adopt and comply with guidelines concerning management of conflict of interests.
-The internal guidelines shall cover conflict of interests between shareholders, partners and policyholders and other beneficiaries as well as the employees of the insurance undertaking.
+According to the provisions of the IBA, an insurance undertaking which conducts direct insurance business must adopt and comply with guidelines concerning management of conflict of interests.
+The internal guidelines shall cover conflicts of interests between shareholders, partners and policyholders and other beneficiaries as well as the employees of the insurance undertaking.
 The board of directors is responsible for adopting the internal guidelines.

-3.6.4 Outsourcing
+3.7.4 Outsourcing

 The IBA stipulates that insurance undertakings are required to have written instructions in relation to outsourcing.
 Under the rules, if an insurance undertaking shall outsource "critical or important functions or activities" of its business, the undertaking must register the outsourcing with the Swedish FSA.
 Article 274 of the Solvency II Regulation contains detailed restrictions regarding, inter alia, the terms and conditions of the outsourcing contract.
-Further issues relating to outsourcing are addressed in the EIOPA guidelines on system of governance.
+Further issues relating to outsourcing are addressed in the EIOPA guidelines on system of governance and the EIOPA guidelines on outsourcing to cloud service providers (EIOPA-BoS-20-002).

-3.7 The IORP II regime
+3.8 The IORP II regime

 On 15 December 2019, the IORP II directive was implemented in Sweden through the IORP Act.
-Compared with the previous IORP I legislation, the regulatory capital requirements in the IORP Act more accurately reflect the specific risk profile of each undertaking.
+Compared with the previous IORP I legislation, the regulatory capital requirements in the IORP

+Act more accurately reflect the specific risk profile of each undertaking.
 However, the requirements are less extensive than the Solvency II capital requirements implemented in the IBA.